stevebelton/stevebelton.github.io/index.md

 Before we can install Minikube we need somewhere for it to run, I have chosen to use Oracle Virtualbox as it's easy to use and simple to install.
 Lets go install that first.

+I will create a separate blog post on configuring Visual Studio Code as there's a lot do there.

 ### Install Virtualbox
 Virtualbox is super easy to install.
 ```